Emergency Staffing Scheme

 How the board pays expenses and claims reimbursement from the Ministry

-The board employing the ESS pool teacher is responsible for paying travel expenses and the daily living away from home allowance.
-The Ministry will then reimburse these expenses to the employing board.To be reimbursed for these expenses, the school board will need to provide the ministry with documentation/evidence that these costs were paid by the ESS principal and then reimbursed by the School Board to the principal.
+The board employing the ESS principal is responsible for paying travel expenses and the daily meals and incidentals allowance.
+The Ministry will then reimburse these expenses to the employing board.
+To be reimbursed for these expenses, the school board will need to provide the Ministry with documentation or evidence that these costs were either paid by the ESS principal and then reimbursed by the School Board to the principal, or paid directly by the Board on the principal’s behalf (for example, accommodation costs).

-Evidence can be provided by:
+Evidence can be provided by invoices and receipts.

-How to claim reimbursement for qualifying ESS expenses
+How to claim reimbursement for qualifying ESS expenses in 3 steps:

-The ESS pool teacher submits their claim to the board.
+1. The ESS pool teacher submits their claim to the board.
 The claim consists of:

 • receipts for travel and accommodation expenses

-2 The board initially pays the qualifying expenses from its operational funding.
+2. The board initially pays the qualifying expenses from its operational funding.

-Final date for claims — 31 March
+Final date for claims: 31 March

 The final date for processing claims for any school year will be 31 March of the following year.